How Betsy DeVos Could Break Up The Charter School Coalition

 “When you think about the coalition that was built around charters in the ’90s and 2000s, particularly with Latino and black communities, I wonder the degree to which that coalition will survive” he said.

-“The movement has had many of these tensions for a long period of time,” said Shavar Jeffries, the the president of Democrats for Education Reform, a pro-charter nonprofit that has taken a strong stance against much of Trump’s education agenda.
+“The movement has had many of these tensions for a long period of time,” said Shavar Jeffries, the president of Democrats for Education Reform, a pro-charter nonprofit that has taken a strong stance against much of Trump’s education agenda.
 “The unvarnished bigotry and the reactionary policies of the Trump administration have caused these tensions — which used to be below the surface — to boil over.”

-But whether the rift among school choice advocates will actually affect policy, however, remains to be seen.
+However, it remains to be seen whether the rift among school choice advocates will actually affect policy.

-“Right now it’s a whole lot of D.C. buzz,” said Michael Petrilli, the president of the Thomas B. Fordham institute, a right-leaning education think tank.
+“Right now it’s a whole lot of DC buzz,” said Michael Petrilli, the president of the Thomas B. Fordham institute, a right-leaning education think tank.
 “Their embrace of private school choice could make the issue less popular among the electorate — as with anything he embraces, there’s a risk that there could be some loss of support — but on the state level, it’s hard to find a direct impact.”

 Charter schools could ultimately benefit, Petrilli said, by presenting themselves as a political compromise between DeVos’s voucher proposals and more hardline opponents of school choice.

-Still, he said, the administration’s embrace of school choice could be a political risk for charters, just as Barack Obama’s support for the once-bipartisan Common Core — which even Betsy DeVos once supported — made the issue a pariah among Republicans.
+Still, he said, the administration’s embrace of school choice could be a political risk for charters, just as President Obama’s support for the once-bipartisan Common Core — which even Betsy DeVos used to support — made the issue a pariah among Republicans.

 “They have to be careful not to let what happened to the Common Core under Obama become charter schools under Trump,” Petrilli said.

-An early test for left-leaning charter advocates played out last month in Los Angeles Unified School District, where a slate of candidates who pushed for charter school expansion were targeted by teachers’ unions that sought to portray them as allied with Trump and DeVos.
+An early test for left-leaning charter advocates played out last month in Los Angeles Unified School District, where a slate of candidates who pushed for charter school expansion were targeted by teachers unions that sought to portray them as allied with Trump and DeVos.
 A union-funded mailer painted Melvoin, a Democratic charter advocate, as one of the “candidates who will implement the Trump/DeVos education agenda in LA.”

-Melvoin won the election, but only, he says, by making it expressly clear that he opposed DeVos policies like vouchers and for-profit charters, which he called to ban in the district.
+Melvoin won the election, but only, he says, by making it expressly clear that he opposed DeVos policies like vouchers and for-profit charters, which he said should be banned in the district.
 “We had to come out so strongly against the administration,” Melvoin said.

-Though he worked in the Obama administration, Melvoin said, “Putting my face with Trump and DeVos was so toxic.
+Although he worked in the Obama administration, Melvoin said, “Putting my face with Trump and DeVos was so toxic.
 The association really seeped in with some voters.”

 Molly Hensley-Clancy is a business reporter for BuzzFeed News and is based in New York.
 She covers the intersection of business and education.